dyumnin/NCG_Interview/README.md

 Take home coding test.

 This test mimic's the workflow for an NCG at Dyumnin Semiconductors, The steps below should normally take 1 man day's effort.
+There are some aspects of tools and techniques which may not be a part of your regular engineering course work and may require some research on your part.

 **Assumption**
 1. The candidate know's verilog, Algorithms, Verification(UVM,VUnit,CocoTB etc.), Digital logic and has worked with FPGA's